 Aurora Ridge Trail is a 29.5 mile moderately trafficked out and back trail located near Port Angeles, Washington that features a river and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 The Aurora Ridge Trail is one of the less popular trails in the Olympic National Park system.
 Topping out at just under 4,800 feet the ridge never rises above the tree line.
 Consequently the majority of the hike is in the forest save for two meadows and several exposed hillsides.
 The trail itself is more of a suggestion than an actual trail and in the meadows the trail totally disappears.
 Also, water is a scarce resource on Aurora Ridge.
 As the ridge has no glaciers, the water supply is totally dependent on the snow pack which tends to melt off early in the season.
 Since this trail does not receive much foot traffic it also doesn’t receive much in the way of trail maintenance.
 Be prepared to find a way over, under, or around numerous blowdowns.
 In sunny areas the trail is obscured by heavy undergrowth.
 On the plus side, if you like solitude in the back country, your chances of encountering another hiker on this trail are extremely low.